imaman/hello-bigband/README.md

 ## Why Bigband?
 - Super-fast deployments.
-- Reusability - you don't have to duplciate your configuration just so that you can have a staging environemt.
+- Reusability - you don't have to duplicate your configuration just so that you can have a staging environemt.
 - Proven - came out of [testim.io](https://www.testim.io/) where it is used to drive two business-critical large-scale projects.
 - IAM permissions are automatically managed for you - say goodebye to getting a `___ is not authorized to perform: ___ on resource ___` at runtime.
 - Dependencies are injected into your code wrapped by high-level APIs - say goodebye to getting a runtime error due to mis-constructing an ARN.
 - Built-in protection against infinite cycles (coming soon).

 ### Three core-concepts
-- Instrument: the basic building-block, usually corresponds to an AWS resources such as: a Lambda function, a DynamoDB table, a Kinesis stream, etc.
+- *Instrument*: the basic building-block, usually corresponds to an AWS resources such as: a Lambda function, a DynamoDB table, a Kinesis stream, etc.
-- Section: A set of instruments.
+- *Section*: A set of instruments.
 In Bigband, this is the unit of deployment: depending on your exact needs you can define, for instance, a `prod` section and a `staging` section, or you can define a `storage` section and a `business-logic` section.
-- Bigband: a set of sections.
-This is the unit of isolation: instruments within the same bigband can be wired together to create a cohesive application/service.
+- *Bigband*: a set of sections.
+This is the unit of isolation: instruments within the same bigband can be wired together to create a cohesive application/service-mesh.

 ## Quick start